-From the result of synchronization as described in 7.14.2.7, ranging will be performed.
-There are two methods of CPE transmit ranging; ranging to MR-BS ranging to distributed scheduling R-CPE.
+From the result of synchronization as described in 7.14.2.7, initial ranging will be performed.
+There are three methods of CPE transmit initial ranging; initial ranging to a BS/MR-BS, initial ranging to a distributed scheduling R-CPE, and inital ranging to a centralized scheduling R-CPE for relaying.